When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 These VMs are equipped with the latest Intel Xeon processors capable of operating at 3.8 GHz all-core turbo.
 In our benchmark tests, we saw C2 machines outperforming traditional N1 machines by 2-4x, while C3D machines saw response times improve by a further 20% to 50%.

-Fast SSD Storage
+Fast SSD storage

 Disk I/O speed can have a direct impact on code execution and database queries.
-If your database is stored on a slow mechanical disk or a cloud-based SSD without sufficient IOPS (input/output operations per second), your PHP workers will be forced to spend more time fulfilling a request.
+If your database is stored on a slow mechanical disk or a cloud-based SSD without sufficient IOPS (input/output operations per second), your PHP threads will be forced to spend more time fulfilling a request.

 We use Google Cloud Platform’s high-performance SSD storage to ensure your WordPress site has access to fast disk I/O.

-4. Work with a Performance Expert (Optional)
+4. Work with a performance expert (optional)

 If you are unsure about how to tackle a performance issue on your site, we recommend working with a qualified performance expert to diagnose the problem.